 In the last five years, auto insurance rates in Texas have risen at a higher than average rate.
 The average rate hike was about 4.5% per year, though some companies increased by as much as 8 to 9% per year.
-In this article we give an overview of car insurance rate hikes in Texas, as well as explain what Texans can do to save money.
+In this article, we give an overview of car insurance rate hikes in Texas and explain what Texans can do to save money.

 |Home State Insurance||0%||0%||0%||0%||0%||0%|

 |United Services Automobile Association||1%||1%||0%||6%||8%||0%|

 Certain companies like Progressive opted for smaller, incremental increases year over year, while others such as American Family opted for larger, one-off increases.
 To see how each company raised rates cumulatively since 2012, look at the graph below:

 Neighboring Louisiana also experienced above-average cumulative rate increases compared to the rest of the country.
 Damaging storms and floods are the most likely reason for the south receiving higher increases than other parts of the country with more inert weather.

 In terms of the average rate increase per year, Texas was in line with the national average every year until 2015 where it raised rates one percentage point above the national average.
 2016 was particularly bad for Texas car insurance policyholders, as rate hikes were a couple of percentage points higher than the national average.
 We speculate that costly hail storms in the state over the last few years led to an extraordinarily high increase.

 Texas Increase Per Year

 National Increase Per Year